DeepakVadgama/deepakvadgama.github.io/_posts/projects/2016-02-29-refactoring-to-sanity.md

 - Prefer Spring annotations over XML for setup.
 - Avoid writing any logic in controllers (servlets).
 Controllers should be there only to validate input, call service and return output.
 This helps in testing services without mocking servlet containers, and services can be reused across controllers.
-- Avoid auto SQL generating JPA interfaces, especially when method names get too long.
+- Avoid JPA interface method names (which auto-generate SQLs).
+They get too lengthy, write your own HQL queries.
 Readability is more important that verbosity.

 ### Terse code
-Unfortunately, Java is too verbose, thus special care needs to be taken to write succinct code.
+Unfortunately, Java is too verbose.
+Thus, special care needs to be taken to write succinct code.
 This helps make business logic more readable (easy to understand).

 - If using Java 8 take advantage of [Lambdas](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html) and [Streams](https://docs.oracle.com/javase/tutorial/collections/streams/).
 - String/Date formatting, collection sorting etc should be done using libraries like [Guava](https://code.google.com/p/guava-libraries/) and [Apache Commons](https://commons.apache.org).